-He... made Adam according to Our image and likeness, and He left him lying for forty days and forty nights without putting breath into him.
-And He heaved sighs over him daily, saying, "If I put breath into this [man], he must suffer many pains."
-And I said unto My Father, "Put breath into him; I will be an advocate for him."
-And My Father said unto Me, "If I put breath into him, My beloved Son, Thou wilt be obliged to go down into the world, and to suffer many pains for him before Thou shalt have redeemed him, and made him to come back to his primal state."
-And I said unto My Father, "Put breath into him; I will be his advocate, and I will go down into the world, and will fulfil Thy command."
-(Timothy 482; brackets appear in printed text; see Moses 3:7; 6:8-9, 22, 29)
+"He . . . made Adam according to Our image and likeness, and He left him lying for forty days and forty nights without putting breath into him.
+And He heaved sighs over him daily, saying, 'If I put breath into this [man], he must suffer many pains.'
+And I said unto My Father,

+"Put breath into him; I will be an advocate for him.'
+And My Father said unto Me, 'If I put breath into him, My beloved Son, Thou wilt be obliged to go down into the world, and to suffer many pains for him before Thou shalt have redeemed him, and made him to come back to his primal state.'
+And I said unto My Father, 'Put breath into him; I will be his advocate, and I will go down into the world, and will fulfil Thy command.'"

-Jesus' responsibility as Advocate, Savior, and Redeemer was foredetermined in premortal realms and fulfilled by His atonement (see Job 19:25-26; Matt 1:21).
+Jesus' responsibility as Advocate, Savior, and Redeemer was foredetermined in premortal realms and fulfilled by His atonement (see Job 19:25-26; Matthew 1:21).
 Your responsibility is to remember, to repent, and to be righteous.